quinten1333/master-thesis/userStories/Readme.md

 ##### post
 There are three post operations:
 - set: This assigns the output of the function to the supplied key.
+- initArray: Initialize an array at the given position.
 - upsert: Update or insert the given keys from the output dictionary in the state, optionally renaming them.
 - unset: Remove variables from the state which are no longer needed after that step.